ewingard/AcademicSite/content/event/NeuralNetNRHC/index.md

 projects: ["AI Bias"]
 ---

-For further information on the topic of this project, please refer to the AI Bias project page.
+For further information on the topic of this project, please refer to the AI Bias project page by clicking the Project button at the top of this page.

+> **_NOTE:_** The poster that is being presented at this conference will be uploaded to this page at a later date as an online copy.
+Thank you for your patience!